To Contents

 • b: Milk and dairy products (excluding baby formula, baby food, special foods required for medical reasons, and special pet foods)

-• c: Endangered plants and animals
+• c: Endangered plants and animals require a permit

 • Although you can bring in most types of fruits and vegetables, you will need a plant quarantine certificate.
-A plant quarantine certificate must be attached to controlled plants and plant products.

 • There are allowable limits and processing restrictions for some products such as seafood and honey.